RavinduW/nStudio/readme.md

 ##  Installation
-1. Clone to your server root `git clone https://github.com/ashera96/N_Studio_Zumba.git`
+1. Clone to your server root
 2. Run `composer install` to install all dependencies
 3. Create .env in application root `touch .env`
 4. Add your database details & optional sentry DNS